Workflow API

 Executes a v2 WorkflowGraph as a DAG / state machine.

 The engine walks the graph from the start node, following transitions and evaluating branch nodes, until it reaches an end node.
-Each node’s result is stored in the run context; the serialized WorkflowState is checkpointed to storage after every node and per-node debug data flows to task_logger.
+Each node’s result is stored in the run context; per-node debug data flows to task_logger.

 Parameters: